Vz0n/epileptic_ellipse/README.md

-## Epilleptic figures
+## Epileptic figures

 I made this when I was bored.

 ### Usage

 ```
-./epilleptic_figures <figure>
+./epileptic_figures <figure>
 ```

-This program will just draw a figure in a SDL OpenGL window that will continously change colors in microseconds (epillepsia warning).
+This program will just draw a figure in a SDL OpenGL window that will continously change colors in microseconds (epilepsia warning).
 The figures available can be viewed in the source code.

 ### Compiling